vinyluis/Articles/ROC Curve and ROC AUC/README.md

 # ROC Curve and ROC AUC

-Article 1: *Interpreting ROC Curve and ROC AUC for Classification Evaluation* (TBD)
+Article 1: *Interpreting ROC Curve and ROC AUC for Classification Evaluation* [[EN]](https://towardsdatascience.com/interpreting-roc-curve-and-roc-auc-for-classification-evaluation-28ec3983f077)

 [EN] What are ROC Curves, how to interpret and use them to evaluate binary classification models.
 How to build ROC Curves from scratch.
 What is Area Under ROC Curve (ROC AUC / AUROC) and how it is used to evaluate binary classification models.